codetombomb/austin-flatiron-api/README.md

 - `rails db:migrate`

 ## Seed db
-In seed.rb, create a new instace of the model:
+In seed.rb, create a new instace(s) of the model:

 ```
 5.times {